A Simple Discretization Scheme for Gain Matrix Conditioning: CONCLUSIONS

 \section{CONCLUSIONS}

 In this paper, we have demonstrated a binning procedure to condition the gain matrix used in industrial MPCs.
 By conditioning the matrix, we remove small degrees of freedom that are either insignificant or zero, without large perturbations to the process gains.
-This gain conditioning step prevents the optimizer from trying to use small degrees of freedom to control and optimize the process.
-The binning approach also allows for the inclusion of small gains in the model to maintain gain consistency and respect material balances, without introducing further conditioning problems.
+This gain conditioning step prevents the optimizer from erroneously exploiting small degrees of freedom for control.
+The binning approach can also include small gains in the model to maintain gain consistency and respect material balances, without introducing further conditioning problems.

 There are several areas of interesting future work here.
 The tables presented earlier for identifying gain interactions using markers are quite basic - as these tables grow in size, this colour-based strategy can result in cluttered and unintuitive displays, making near-collinearity analysis visually difficult.
 There is an opportunity for improving the visualization of degrees of freedom and gain ratios.
 We have made some recent progress in visualizing the LP solution for troubleshooting and understanding online MPCs \cite{elnawawiInteractiveVisualizationDiagnosis2022}.